Marion, Illinois: 2020 census

+Recent socioeconomic profile

 The median household income in the Marion city, IL is $54,052 and the median house value is $143,600.
 The per capita income for the city was $36,935.
 About 15.0% of the population were living below the poverty line.
 The region has a civilian labor force of 7,866 with a participation rate of 57.8%.
 Of individuals 25 to 64 in the Marion city, IL, 30.1% have a bachelor's degree or higher.

 As of 2023Q4, total employment for the Marion city, IL was 18,253 (based on a four-quarter moving average).
 Over the year ending 2023Q4, employment increased 2.1% in the region.

 As of 2022, Marion has a Veteran population of 1,544 persons.

 The Cost of Living Index estimates the relative price levels for consumer goods and services.
 When applied to wages and salaries, the result is a measure of relative purchasing power.
 The cost of living is 8.0% lower in Marion city, IL than the U.S. average.

 The largest sector in the Marion city, IL is Health Care and Social Assistance, employing 4,015 workers.
 The next-largest sectors in the region are Accommodation and Food Services (2,364 workers) and Retail Trade (2,134).
 High location quotients (LQs) indicate sectors in which a region has high concentrations of employment compared to the national average.
 The sectors with the largest LQs in the region are Finance and Insurance (LQ = 2.33), Health Care and Social Assistance (1.50), and Accommodation and Food Services (1.49).